ErylMurphy/LESSON_U02_D06_HTTP_METHODS_AND_REST/README.md

 > given most web browsers' natural limitation to use only GET or POST, designers felt the need to re-purpose POST to do many other data submission and data management tasks, including the alteration of existing records and their deletion.

-The AJAX techniques we'll be using have ways of enabling verbs beyond `GET` and `POST`, so this limitation isn't onerous for us and we can easily implement correct RESTful routes.
+The AJAX techniques we'll be using have ways of enabling methods beyond `GET` and `POST`, so this limitation isn't onerous for us and we can easily implement correct RESTful routes.

 #### PUT